Robert-Riordan-UCD/this-is-rob/content/posts/8-bit-cpu/RAM/index.md

 {{<video src="ram" loop="true" autoplay="true" muted="true">}}

 The Random Access Memory (RAM) has 16 bytes of memory.
-The data can be write or read from the bus, and is selected using the [MAR](../mar).
+The data can write to or read from the bus, and is selected using the [MAR](../mar).
 If the MAR is in programming mode the RAM can be written to manually using the 8 switches set the data and the push button to write.

 The RAM doesn't actually have a RAM chip on it.
 Instead it has an Atmega328U, which emulates the RAM chip that I should have used.
 This allowed me to preload the RAM with a program when booting, so I don't have to manually program it each time.